mhmmd-attar/asgmt2-django-mvt/README.md

 4. If needed, the View component will also request the model component (models.py) to fetch some data to be shown on the webpage
 5. The View component will then return a response in the form an HTML webpage

-#### Explain why do we use virtual environments?
+### Explain why do we use virtual environments?
 Let's say, if we do not use the virtual environments, can we still create a Django web application?
+Virtual environments allow us to separate our projects into an environment of their own.
+These virtual environments for projects help dependencies management by isolating each project from the others.
+Using virtual environments is useful especially when you have multiple projects or you have one that will be maintained for a long time.
+Without this separation of concern principle, when you update a dependency on your system, some of your projects that utilize that dependency may not be compatible with the newer version, making them unrunnable.

-#### Explain how did you implement the steps on point 1 to point 4 above.
+### Explain how did you implement the steps on point 1 to point 4 above.

 ## Introduction